avigad/lamr/README.md

 2. Clone this repository, using `git clone` or the `Download ZIP` option on the `Code` button above.

-3. Inside the top folder of the repository, type `leanpkg build` to compile the library files.
+3. Inside the top folder of the repository, type `lake build` to compile the library files.
 Also, copy the examples folder from the `LAMR` folder to the `User` folder.

 4. Open the repository folder in VS Code.